Skip to Content

 En Couleur Le Village

-As well as the many sweet or salty crepe varieties, they also serve quite a few different Eggs Benedict dishes and omelettes.
-We loved coming here to stuff our faces with crepes covered in all sorts of decadent fruits, cream, ice cream and sauces.
-They even have quite interesting combinations like brie cheese, grilled apples and maple nuts or peanut butter, granola and bananas.
+As well as the many sweet or salty crepe varieties, they also serve quite a few different Eggs Benedict dishes and omelets.
+We loved coming here to stuff our faces with crepes covered in all sorts of decadent fruits, cream, ice cream, and sauces.
+They even have quite interesting combinations like brie cheese, grilled apples, and maple nuts or peanut butter, granola, and bananas.

-The staff are also lovely here, very chatty, helpful and definitely gay friendly.
+The staff is also lovely here, very chatty, helpful, and gay friendly.
 They’re also happy to give further recommendations for other places to eat or things to see and do in the city.
-We’ll definitely be back next time we’re in Montreal!
+We’ll be back next time we’re in Montreal!

-Located at 1212 De Maisonneuve Est, En Couleur is open on weekdays from 8am – 11pm, Saturdays from 9am -11pm and Sundays on 9am – 7pm.
+Located at 1212 De Maisonneuve Est, En Couleur is open on weekdays from 8 am – 11 pm, Saturdays from 9 am -11 pm, and Sundays from 9 am – 7 pm.

 For proper French crepes in Montreal, head to the gay friendly En Couleur Le Village creperie.